liborty/indxvec/README.md

 ## Trait Search

-These methods do not require explicit data of any particular type.
-Probing of data is done by the comparator closure `cmpr` which captures some data item and some target and defines their comparison.
-Data subscripts are not limited to `usize` (they are generic T).
-The comparator specified in the call can be easily reversed, e.g. `|data_item,target| target.cmp(data_item)`, making these methods work on data in implicit descending order as well.
+Is implemented for `RangeInclusive<T>`, specifying the range of binary search.The methods do not require explicit data of any particular type.
+Probing of data is done by the comparator closure `cmpr` which captures some data item from somewhere and a target and defines their comparison.
+Data subscripts are not limited to `usize`.
+The comparator specified in the call can be easily reversed, e.g. `|data_item,target| target.cmp(data_item)`.
+These methods will then work on data in implicit descending order.

 ```rust
 /// Binary search algoritms implemented on RangeInclusive<T>.